 This 15 stop, self-guided tour will lead you through some of Rome’s main attractions, from the Spanish Steps through Trevi Fountain to Campo de’ Fiori, with lots of sights along the way covering more than two thousand years of history.

 It’s best to set aside 2-3 hours for walking this route.

 You’ll be seeing plenty of both tourists and Romans as you walk, and both groups make good people watching, not to mention plenty of chances for photos, coffee, gelato, and historical color.

-Click on the map to enlarge or download to a smartphone.
+Click on the map to enlarge or download it to a smartphone.

 If you haven’t done much walking in the older parts of Rome yet, the ancient layout of these streets can be confusing.